Last update: Jun 02, 2023 18:57 p.m. EDT

 - Colorado offers online voter registration.

-- You should know: you need a Colorado driver's license or ID card to use Colorado's online voter registration system.
-If you don't have a Colorado-issued ID, you can still register by mail to vote.
+- You should know: you need a Colorado driver's license or ID card or a valid Social Security Number to use Colorado's online voter registration system.
+If you don't have a Colorado-issued ID or Social Security Number, you can still register by mail to vote.

 Use the National Voter Registration Form